 Your progression through the programme

 The below outlines the current arrangements within the programme.
 We are reviewing the programme in light of the creation of FCDO, so this is subject to change slightly before autumn 2021 entrants join the organisation.

-Year 1 - On arrival in FCDO, you will be either assigned to an Assistant Economist role in the central Economics & Evaluation Directorate (led by FCDO’s Chief Economist) or embedded within a team in one of the other Directorates across FCDO usually working with another economist.
+Year One: On arrival in FCDO, you will be either assigned to an Assistant Economist role in the central Economics & Evaluation Directorate (led by FCDO's Chief Economist) or embedded within a team in one of the other Directorates across FCDO.
 Your role will cover a geographical or thematic area for which you will have responsibility.
-Here you will enjoy a wide-variety of work, focused around analysis supporting priority Development and Foreign Policy areas; this will involve leveraging your own expertise (supported by your wider team) and that of the FCDO economics network (UK based and across the world).
+Here you will enjoy a wide variety of work, focused around analysis supporting priority development and foreign policy areas; this will involve leveraging your own expertise (supported by your wider team) and that of the FCDO economics network (UK based and across the world).
 You will also have the opportunity to provide economic and analytical support to policy teams across the FCDO on your area or working on specific projects.

-Year 2 -You will work within a geographic or thematic policy team, providing the opportunity to further build your analysis skills and develop key policy development experience and expertise.
-Alternatively, in your second year you could take up the challenge of applying for an overseas role that requires learning a ‘hard’ language such as Mandarin or Arabic.
+Alternatively, you could take up the challenge of applying for an overseas role that requires you to learn a language during your second year, such as Mandarin or Arabic.

 Supporting your learning